excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 import { getSyncableElements } from "@excalidraw/excalidraw";
 ```

-This function returns all the deleted elements of the scene.
+This function returns all the elements including the deleted ones and excluding the elements which are are invisibly small (eg width & height are zero) hence excluded.

 #### `getElementMap`